 Locations & Seating

-This airport gets very busy with travellers, so arrive early in the evening if you want to grab a good spot to rest.
-Seating is limited in the pre-Secure, public areas, but much more plentiful inside Security.
-You’ll find numerous seats and benches, and a good amount without armrests.
-There are some nooks and crannies that offer a bit of privacy, but you’ll have to seek them out specifically.
-If you prefer to sleep on the floor, there are decent spots away from foot traffic.
+This airport gets very busy with travellers, so arrive early in the evening to grab a good spot to rest.
+Seating is limited in the landside/public areas, but much more plentiful on the airside.
+You’ll find numerous seats, benches, and many without armrests.
+Some nooks and crannies offer some privacy, but you’ll have to seek them out.
+If you prefer to sleep on the floor, decent spots can be found away from foot traffic.
 Bring an extra layer to serve as some cushion on the hard floors.

 Here are good sleep spots that travellers have reported:

-- Terminal 1, at Gate 26, there are some permanently-reclined lounge chairs located behind the bathrooms and water station, facing the tarmac.
+• Terminal 1, at Gate 26, some permanently reclined lounge chairs are behind the bathrooms and water station, facing the tarmac.

 Rest Zones